susam/fxyt/demo.md

 FXYT Community Demos
 =====================

-This document contains a collection of demos contributed by community members.
+This document contains a collection of FXYT demos contributed by community members.
+FXYT is a tiny, esoteric, stack-based, postfix, canvas colouring language with only 36 simple commands.
+See [README.md][] for more details about FXYT.

 If you create an interesting demo please [create a new post][post] and share it.
 If the demo looks very interesting, it may be added to this document.

 [README.md]: README.md
 [post]: https://github.com/susam/fxyt/issues/new